miiguelkf/DataScienceSalary/README.md

 Did some modification on an pre-existing scrapper code (credits below) to scrap about 1700 jobs postings from Glassdoor.

-Those were keeped in two parts, with ~850 jobs each.
+Those were kept in two parts, with ~850 jobs each.
 That's beacause the site has a maximum of 30 pgs per research and each time a different job may appear.
 With each job we tried to get the following:

 * Job Title
 * Salary Estimate